Preorder

+A natural example of a preorder is the divides relation "x divides y" between integers.
+This relation is reflexive as every integer divides itself.
+It is also transitive.
+But it is not antisymmetric, because e.g. $1$ divides $-1$ and $-1$ divides $1$.
+It is to this preorder that "least" refers in the phrase "least common multiple" (in contrast, using the natural order on integers, e.g. $4$ and $6$ have the common multiples $24$, $12$, $0$, $-12$, $-24$, ..., but no least one).

+Preorders are closely related to equivalence relations and (non-strict) partial orders.
+Both of these are special cases of a preorder: an antisymmetric preorder is a partial order, and a symmetric preorder is an equivalence relation.
+Moreover, a preorder on a set $X$ can equivalently be defined as an equivalence relation on $X$, together with a partial order on the set of equivalence class, cf. picture.
+Like partial orders and equivalence relations, preorders (on a nonempty set) are never asymmetric.

-To every preorder, there corresponds a directed graph, with elements of the set corresponding to vertices, and the order relation between pairs of elements corresponding to the directed edges between vertices.
+A preorder can be visualized as a directed graph, with elements of the set corresponding to vertices, and the order relation between pairs of elements corresponding to the directed edges between vertices.
 The converse is not true: most directed graphs are neither reflexive nor transitive.
-In general, the corresponding graphs may contain cycles.
 A preorder that is antisymmetric no longer has cycles; it is a partial order, and corresponds to a directed acyclic graph.
 A preorder that is symmetric is an equivalence relation; it can be thought of as having lost the direction markers on the edges of the graph.
 In general, a preorder's corresponding directed graph may have many disconnected components.

-Formal definition
+A preorder is often denoted $\,\lesssim\,$ or $\,\leq\,$.